Online Producer Engagement Series

 Workshops were recorded and posted online to our website afterwards; participants' faces and names are not visible.

 What Can Biosecurity Software Offer My Farm?: 1:30 p.m., Tuesday, May 25, 2021: Biosecurity is a critical part of any livestock operation.
 Accurate recording of all contacts and movements on and off your farm is critical information during a disease investigation.
 Learn about electronic movement tracking, geofencing, communication options, and rapid response to a disease event, as well as the value this information has in a disease investigation.
-Join presenters Dr. Glen Duizer (Office of the Chief Veterinarian of Manitoba), Rob Hannam (Farm Health Guardian), and LeeAnn Peters (Maple Leaf Agri-Farms) to hear their perspectives on biosecurity software for movement recording and disease response.
-Click here to register for What Can Biosecurity Software Offer My Farm?
+Join presenters Dr. Glen Duizer (Office of the Chief Veterinarian of Manitoba) and Rob Hannam (Farm Health Guardian) to hear their perspectives on biosecurity software for movement recording and disease response.
+Click here to watch What Can Biosecurity Software Offer My Farm?

 Biosecurity Initiatives and Programming: 1:30 p.m., Tuesday, March 2, 2021: Manitoba Pork's Jenelle Hamblin discussed how disease outbreaks have taught us that it is especially critical to focus on biosecurity and disease prevention measures in springtime.
 Listen in for a PED status update and reminders of risk factors and biosecurity measures, and find out what biosecurity initiatives Manitoba Pork has implemented.
 Click here to watch Biosecurity Initiatives and Programming.